 Enterprise funds distinguish operating revenues and expenses from nonoperating items.
 Operating revenues and expenses generally result from providing services and delivering goods in connection with the fund's principal ongoing operations.
 The principal operating revenues of the System are toll collections, toll administrative charges, transaction fees charged to certain interoperable partners, and concession revenue.
 Operating expenses consist primarily of operations and maintenance charges, including transaction fees charged by certain interoperable partners, renewal and replacement costs, planning and development costs, business development and marketing costs, and depreciation and amortization on certain capital assets.
-All revenues and expenses not meeting these definitions are recorded as nonoperating revenues and expenses, and primarily consists of investment (loss) earnings and interest expense.
+All revenues and expenses not meeting these definitions are recorded as nonoperating revenues and expenses, and primarily consists of investment earnings and interest expense.

 Effective June 11, 2018, the Department outsourced its electronic toll account management and invoicing to a third-party vendor ("Vendor").
 Under the contract, the Vendor is to provide services related to the processing and billing of transactions, as well as customer account management, including all inbound and outbound customer communication.
 Additionally, the Vendor is responsible for leasing, outfitting, and staffing the facilities needed to perform the required services.
-The initial contract terms end on November 15, 2022, with an option to renew for an additional six years.
+The contract terms end on November 15, 2022.